Aadithyaa-Ravishankar/Madurai/README.md

-Here is a comprehensive README.md template for your project, covering all the steps needed to get the project running, including key management, Supabase setup, and required assets.

----

 # Madurai Ward Information App

 A Flutter application that displays ward-wise information for Madurai city, including ward boundaries, councillor details, and ward-specific information.